Communities of Practice - Organization Development Practitioners - Systemic Focuses Case Study Analysis

-This community of practice is limited to 12 participants.
+This Community of practice is limited to 6 participants.
 Sign up now to ensure your spot!

 About Your Instructor/facilitator

 Chris Crosby is the President of the Board at PNODN.
 He is also a consultant and author of three recent books, Strategic Organizational Alignment, published in 2017, and Strategic Engagement Volumes One and Two, out this year.
 He is first and foremost a practitioner with internal and external experience.
-He has held an adjunct faculty position at Saybrook University/Leadership Institute of Seattle and guest faculty at Martin University in Indianapolis, and is current adjunct faculty in Gonzaga's Change Leadership Program..
+He has held an adjunct faculty position at Saybrook University/Leadership Institute of Seattle, guest faculty at Martin University in Indianapolis, and is current adjunct faculty in Gonzaga's Change Leadership Program..

 Chris is an expert in systems thinking applied to the workplace.
 He uses his unique understanding of systems thinking and authority in the workplace to create organization alignment, implementation structures, and people processes for various forms of organization change.
 He also develops leadership programs for various clients.
 His programs utilize a unique industry adapted Skills Training Group (T-Group) as his primary experiential learning method to train leaders to engage their workforce in such a way that builds ownership, alignment and ultimately better business results.